 What are The Examples of Child Labor?

 An example of child labor examples is domestic work, where children, mostly girls, are sent to houses to do house working, where there is a high chance that young girls will be subjected to physical or sexual abuse, in addition to the physical pain due to working for long hours in the service of the house and its residents.

 What are The Problems of Child Labor?

 Psychological and physical damage.

 Begging and gangs that exploit children.

-The effects of child labour are many.
-The children who work in factories, mines or farms are often deprived of their childhoods.
+The effects of child labor are many.
+The children who work in factories, mines, or farms are often deprived of their childhoods.
 They are denied an education and forced to work long hours in unsafe conditions for a pittance, often with little or no pay at all